Excel VLOOKUP is Not Returning the Correct Value – 9 Reasons and Solutions

 Apply INDEX and MATCH Functions When Vlookup is not Returning Correct Value

-• MATCH(F5,D5:D11,0): Here, the MATCH function finds out the exact match of the lookup_value from the lookup_array and returns the relative position of it in the array.
+• MATCH(F5,D5:D11,0): finds the exact match of the lookup_value from the lookup_array and returns its relative position in the array.

-• After that, drag the Fill Handle down to copy the formula to the other cells.
+• Drag the Fill Handle down to copy the formula to the other cells.

 Read More: [Fixed!]
 Excel VLOOKUP Returning #N/A Error